jameshughes89/cs101/site/assignments/starbucks/starbucks.rst

 * Write a function to count the number of starbucks contained within an area defined by latitudes and longitudes
 * Write a function to calculate the density of Starbucks within an area

 .. warning::

     You should **not** expect to be able to sit down and just start coding a solution.
-Computer science does not work this way.
+Programming does not work like that.
 Expect this assignment to take hours.
-Expect to get things wrong, then, expect to get things wrong more.
+Expect to get things wrong, and then, expect to get them wrong again --- this is normal.

 In this assignment, you will use a real dataset containing the locations of all North American Starbucks Coffee houses (as of a few years ago) to compute the *density* of Starbucks on a given patch of the Earth's surface.